 Visibility into buyer intent and demand centers

-It really dovetails with the idea of idea pinpointing your ideal accounts and buyers; the second most common use case we see is that companies are looking at buyer intent.
+It really dovetails with the idea of idea pinpointing your ideal accounts and buyers; the second most common use case we see is that companies are looking at intent data.

 Q4: Desire for fast growth, buyer intent… what’s the third reason companies typically move to ABM?